Parental Controls

 We have more recommendations about how to enable specific restrictions later in this guide.

-B) Settings Up Screen Time Only
+B) Setting up Screen Time only

 Borrow your Child’s iPhone and access Screen Time